Maximizing space in a small bedroom is such a challenge for so many of us. I mean where do you store All. The. Things.

 - A bookcase laying flat (obvs lol) on its back…plus add some wheels and voila

-- Wire or mesh baskets
+- Wire or mesh baskets like these rose gold ones.

 I love these boxes Medina from Grillo Designs made.